zaxe17/zaxe17/README.md

 # About Me
 <p align="center">
 Hi, I'm Jan Marc, a passionate and experienced web developer dedicated to bringing your<br />
 digital dreams to life.
-With a strong background in both front-end and back-end development, I<br />
+With a strong background in both front-end and back-end development,<br />
-thrive on transforming complex concepts into user-friendly, visually stunning websites.
+I thrive on transforming complex concepts into user-friendly, visually stunning websites.
 </p>